From Podcast #164, the one in which Jesse shows his true colors. He knows how to

 have a budget meeting party.

-Today I want to talk about the budgeting party.
+Today I want to talk about the monthly budgeting meeting.
 It can be a party or it can be an absolute disaster and you can walk away in a huff and it’s no fun at all.
-I promote the idea of the party.
+I promote the idea of making this a party.

 It doesn’t have to be extravagant, but just making your budget meeting even a little bit fun goes a long way, especially if there’s a reluctant party involved — and by party I mean person, not the budgeting party itself.
 So, liven it up a little bit and see what you can do to make it a little more fun!